Addressing Unboundedness in Quadratically-Constrained Mixed-Integer Problems

 \subsubsection{Numerical Setup}

 Adhering to a \textit{fixed-budget} plan, we designate similar computational resources for each method: 1 hour per problem instance at $D=\{32,64\}$, and 2 hours at $D=128$.
-However, due to the ESs' stochasticity, we allow a single CPLEX run versus 10 MIESs' stochastic runs (each granted a budget of $10^6$ function evaluations, which was doubled at $D=128$). \\ Next, we provide the technical specifications of our numerical simulations.\footnote{The source code will be made publicly available upon acceptance.}
+However, due to the ESs' stochasticity, we allow a single CPLEX run versus 10 MIESs' stochastic runs (each granted a budget of $10^6$ function evaluations, which was doubled at $D=128$). \\ Next, we provide the technical specifications of our numerical simulations.\footnote{The source code will be provided upon request.}

 \paragraph{WBO Setup} IBM ILOG CPLEX Optimization Studio 12.8 facilitated the WBO problem solving, modeled and run in OPL.
 All the experiments were run using the \texttt{Python API} (for sequential execution) and executed on Windows Intel(R) Xeon(R) CPU E5-1620 v4 @ 3.50GHz with 16 processing units.
 The relative MIP optimality gap was set to $10^{-3}$ (\texttt{cplex.epgap = 0.001}), and the \texttt{polish} procedure \cite{ILOGpolishing} was enabled after reaching an integer solution.